Fusion1013/AvasarVault/Cosmology/Transitive Planes/Plane of Dreams.md

 > | **Celestial Body** | N/A |

 *"To map the Plane of Dreams is to chart the infinite variations of the mind.
 Madness is not a hazard, it is the method.
 Embrace it"
--Vaelith Orun, Voidcaptain of the Second Ring*
+-Vaelith Orun, Voidnavigator of the Second Ring*
 # Overview
 The [[Plane of Dreams|Astral Realm]], known colloquially as the [[Plane of Dreams]] is a Major Transitive Plane that encompasses all Inner Planes, though it holds a particularly strong connection to the Material Plane and [[The Dark Beyond]].
 It is shaped by the collective unconsciousness of all creatures, the imagination of a billion souls giving form to and shaping it.
 It is a place of vivid and often bizarre dreams and visions.
 The [[Plane of Dreams]] is often portrayed as a surreal and ever-changing realm, where laws of physics and reality are subject to constant flux.
 Dreams may manifest in the form of living nightmares, idyllic landscapes, or bizarre surrealistic scenes, depending on the thoughts and emotions of those who dream them.
 # Environment